English Ivy Facts, Uses, and Problems

 In the wild, the creeping form of ivy can prevent light from reaching seedlings, causing them to die.
 The ivy may also smother wild flowers and ferns.
 Some people appreciate English ivy as a ground cover in their garden, however.

-Research suggests that English ivy can absorb particles that are polluting the air.
+Research suggests that the plant can absorb particles that are polluting the air.
 English Heritage is one organization that has found evidence supporting this idea.
 They examined ivy growing beside very busy roads and discovered that it removed fine particles from the surrounding air.
 The organization says that they would like to do more research in order to determine whether their discovery is applicable to other areas.

 Monarch Butterflies Feeding on English Ivy Nectar in California